MasterChef Australia series 13

 The thirteenth series of the Australian cooking game show MasterChef Australia premiered on 19 April 2021 on Network 10.
 Andy Allen, Melissa Leong, and Jock Zonfrillo returned to the show as judges from the previous season.

 Applications for contestants for the 13th series of MasterChef Australia were open between April and August 2020.

 Changes

 Only three Immunity Pins were up for grabs this season, which all 24 contestants competed for during the first Mystery Box challenge.
 In addition to being exempt from the first Elimination Challenge, the holders of the Immunity Pins were able to use them at any point during future Elimination Challenges, including right up to the end of a challenge.

 The Second Chance Challenge returned as Second Chance Week, with two eliminated contestants being given the chance to return instead of one.

+This season featured three finalists in the Grand Finale instead of two.

 Contestants

 Top 24

 The Top 24 contestants were announced on 19–20 April 2021.